B12 + B Cocktail

 + Who carries out the consultation and procedure?

-- The consultation and full procedure is carried out by our IV Physiologist.
-Your initial consultation is complimentary and if deemed suitable you'll receive the injection straight away.
+- The consultation and procedure is carried out by our IV Physiologist.
+When you arrive for your injection we'll carry out a consultation and if deemed suitable you'll receive the shot straight away.

 This is based on 1ml of B12, 1ml of B Complex.
-This also includes a complementary consultation with our IV Physiologist.
+This also includes a complementary consultation with our IV Clinician.

 - £35 for B12 or B Complex shot